drotek/doc-dropix/qgc/introui.md

   <img src="./images/qgcsym.png?raw=true" alt="QGC Logo"/>
 </p>

-_Note: The following introduction is mainly focused on the desktop version of Windows QGroundControl.
-You can get to the [official user guide web page](https://docs.qgroundcontrol.com/en/) to find more informations on the use of the software on different platforms._
+_Note: The appearance of the software may vary depending on the platform you're running the software on._

 -----